natapone/simple_llm_chatbot_v1/docs/architecture/system_design.md

 ## 4. Security Considerations

-### 4.1 API Security
+### 4.1 API Authentication

+- All API endpoints are protected with API key authentication
-- API keys stored securely in environment variables
+- API keys are validated against a secure store
-- Rate limiting to prevent abuse
+- Rate limiting is implemented to prevent abuse
-- Input validation to prevent injection attacks
-- CORS configuration to restrict origins

 ### 4.2 Data Protection

-- Encryption for sensitive data
+- Sensitive data is encrypted at rest
-- Secure credential storage
+- PII is handled according to data protection regulations
-- Data anonymization where appropriate
+- Data retention policies are implemented

+### 4.3 Dependency Security

-- Regular security audits
+- Regular security audits of dependencies
+- Vulnerability scanning in CI/CD pipeline
+- Secure coding practices

 ## 5. Implementation Phases